mrpascal1/mrpascal1.github.io/_posts/2022-01-05-rxjava-intro.md

 ```

 ### Operators
 RxJava mostly uses the large API of operators used to manipulate, combine, and transform data, such as map(), filter(), take(), flatMap(), and groupBy().
-Most of these operators are synchronous,meaning that they perform their computation synchronously inside the onNext() as the events pass by.
+Most of these operators are synchronous,meaning that they perform their computation synchronously inside the onNext() as the events pass by.<br>

 Let's see what does map() operator do (synchronously)-
 ```java